 The project has implemented activities on the Environmental and Social Management Plan as per the IEE.
-The noise monitoring results of year 2021 were not over the relevant Thai standard and the General Environment, Health, and Safety (EHS) Guidelines (Noise Management) of the World Bank (April 30, 2007).
+All the noise monitoring results of year 2022 were not over the relevant Thai standard, but some results were over the General Environment, Health, and Safety (EHS) Guidelines (Noise Management) of the World Bank (April 30, 2007).
+The excessive noise levels were caused by the traffic of truck, car, motorcycle and agricultural vehicles, the Kathina Ceremony in temple, as well as heavy rain and strong wind close to the receptors during the monitoring period as mentioned in the noise monitoring report.
 The shadow flicker model results in a worst-case scenario revealed that there are nine receptors with shadow flicker exposure above the recommendation standards by the Environmental, Health, and Safety Guidelines for Wind Energy (August 7, 2015).
 As results of potential shadow flicker impacts, the project conducted a survey to assess the actual condition at all nine impacted receptors.
-In addition, the project conducted the shadow flicker models.
+In addition, the project conducted the shadow flicker site-specific assessment in the summer months (March-May) for year 2022 as per the shadow flicker models.
 Furthermore, the project conducted the community stakeholder consultations to assess the impacts at all identified affected sensitive receptors.
 The results were shown that all the sensitive receptors had no concern on noise and shadow flicker impacts as these impacts did not affect to their daily life.
 Noise and shadow flicker monitoring will be continued in annual basis to assess the impacts and then provide specific measures as necessary.

 For biodiversity impact, the project has assigned the Faculty of Forestry, Kasetsart University, to study on bird and bat resources, impact assessment and mitigation measure development, etc. In parallel, the project has conducted monitoring of bird and bat carcasses impacted twice a day.
-The monitoring data from both sources (the expert team from Kasetsart University and the project staff) in the period of year 2021 shown that there was no bird carcass found in the project area.
-There were 33 bat carcasses found in the project area (The number of bat carcasses was reduced from 130 cases in year 2019 and 48 cases in year 2020).
-All 33 bat cases in year 2021 were found only in HNM10 area.
+The monitoring data from both sources (the expert team from Kasetsart University and the project staff) in the period of year 2022 shown that there was no bird carcass found in the project area.
+There were 30 bat carcasses found in the project area (The number of bat carcasses was reduced from 130 cases in year 2019, 48 cases in year 2020, and 33 cases in year 2021).

-The most impact wind turbines of bat were WTG9 (6 cases) and followed by WTG13 and WTG30 (4 cases each) of HNM10.
-As planned, the expert will select the most impact wind turbines and install bat detectors to collect data and then analyse to design appropriate mitigation measures for the project.
-The completed study on biodiversity including appropriate mitigation measures is expected to be contained in the final report in year 2022.
+The most impact wind turbines of bat were in HNM10 which are WTG26 (4 cases) and followed by WTG21 and WTG25 (3 cases each).
+The completed study in biodiversity including appropriate mitigation measures will be contained in the final report which is expected to be finished in April 2023.